lzim/mtl/blue/session02/s02_facilitator/mtl_session02_say.md

    1. CPRS access/permissions at your station (i.e COR tab access for CPRS).
    2. Your network username recorded in VistA.
 To have your network username recording in VistA, please follow the instructions outlined in the [linked document](https://vaww.dev.fre.cdw.va.gov/sites/D05_VISN21/DashboardDevelopment/Updating%20Network%20UserName%20in%20VistA.aspx) through VA intranet.

+- *Note: Zooming In* To zoom in on the data and view it clearly, hover in the upper right hand corner of the screen until a set of icons appear.
+Click on the square "Focus Mode" icon.
+Hit "Back to Report" to return to the previous view.

 **New in _MTL_ 2.5**
 - Suicide and Behavior Risk Flags now has its own tab!
    - We know staff pay close attention behavioral and suicide risk and have now pulled those data and visualizations into their own separate tabs.